-In 2016, Morgan Kauffman published "Presumptive Design: Design Provocations for Innovation," a book I co-authored and co-designed about a leading-edge design research method I've used throughout my entire career.
+In 2016, Morgan Kauffman published "Presumptive Design: Design Provocations for Innovation," a book I co-authored and co-designed about a leading-edge design research method I've used throughout my career.

 Videotele.com had a problem: they had the highest performing devices on the market, but their users couldn't figure out how to use them.
 I designed and helped VT.c deliver a configuration, management and monitoring solution to telecom technicians unskilled in the art of digital video.